-Measure Responsible Directorate(s) Previous period Target Actual Date of latest data Direction of travel (from previous period) RAG Status Comments BCF 2A PART 2 - Admissions to residential and nursing care homes (aged 65+), per 100,000 population Older People & Mental Health 646 565 2014-15 G This provisional score is calculated using 2nd cut submission data from the SALT return.
-This new method is different to previous years and as such a direct comparison could be misleading.
-This indicator is measured annually The number of looked after children per 10,000 children Childrens Social Care 43.4 32.8 - 38.5 43.4 Oct-15 - R The number of Looked After Children increased by one to 571 during October 2015.
-The current target has been set with an upper limit equating to 500 LAC by April 2016.
+Measure Responsible Directorate(s) Previous period Target Actual Date of latest data Direction of travel (from previous period) RAG Status Comments BCF 2A PART 2 - Admissions to residential and nursing care homes (aged 65+), per 100,000 population Older People & Mental Health 646 565 2014-15 G This measure reflects the number of older people whose long term support needs were met by a change of setting to residential and nursing care during the year.
+The data comes from the annual SALT Statutory return first required in 2014-15 using a new methodology and is therefore not comparable with performance in previous years.
+This indicator is measured annually and provisional data for 2015-16 will be available in June 2016.
+The number of looked after children per 10,000 children Childrens Social Care 43.4 32.8 - 38.5 44.3 Nov-15 • R The number of Looked After Children increased to 582 during November 2015.
+44 (7.6%) of these are Unaccompanied Asylum Seeking Children (UASC).
 The savings required on the LAC placements budget are significant.
 Within the LAC Placements Strategy there are a number of workstreams established which will contribute to an overall reduction in LAC numbers as well as reducing the costs of placements in order to make these savings.
-These include looking at alternative methods of meeting children's needs e.g. the Alternative to Care Service, increasing the numbers of available in-house foster placements to reduce the use of Independent Fostering Agency placements % children whose referral to social care occurred within 12 months of a previous referral Childrens Social Care 22.0% 25.0% 20.8% Oct-15 1 G Performance in re-referrals to children's social care has improved to just below 21% during October and is now above target again. % CAFs where outcomes were achieved Enhanced & Preventative 80.0% 80.0% 79.1% Oct-15 • Α Performance has dipped just below target in October.
+These include looking at alternative methods of meeting children's needs e.g. the Alternative to Care Service, increasing the numbers of available in-house foster placements to reduce the use of Independent Fostering Agency placements % children whose referral to social care occurred within 12 months of a previous referral Childrens Social Care 20.8% 25.0% 20.9% Nov-15 • G Performance in re-referrals to children's social care has dipped slightly during November but is still well within target

+Measure Responsible Directorate(s) Previous period Target Actual Date of latest data Direction of travel (from previous period) RAG Status Comments % CAFs where outcomes were achieved Enhanced & Preventative 80.0% 80.0% 77.8% Nov-15 • А Performance has dipped below target in November as the new Family CAF is brought online and numbers of "old style" CAFs diminish.
+We will continue to report on this measure as long as there are CAFs being completed.
 It is hoped that in the longer term the development of a Family CAF will improve our understanding of families and will allow us to incorporate support for the "whole family" in partnership with parents, carers and services, ultimately improving family engagement with the CAF process.
+A new measure is being developed to report on the Family CAF and Think Family way of working from April 2016.